Registered Respiratory Therapy Program Brochure

 Introduction

-This course equips aspiring Respiratory Therapists with the foundational knowledge, skills, and professional attitudes needed for interactions with various Healthcare Disciplines including the Clinical laboratory settings.
+This program equips aspiring Respiratory Therapists with the foundational knowledge, skills, and professional attitudes needed for interactions with various Healthcare Disciplines including the Clinical laboratory settings.
 Through hands-on practice, instructor guidance, and a clinical practicum, students build confidence in Respiratory Therapy techniques.
-The Bakersfield College Respiratory Therapy Program (RTP) is designed to educate and train students for entry level practice, obtain an Associate of Science degree, be eligible to take the national exams and work in a structured health care setting.
+The Bakersfield College Registered Respiratory Therapy Program (RRTP) is designed to educate and train students for entry level practice, obtain an Associate of Science degree, be eligible to take the national exams and work in a structured health care setting.
 Students must complete pre-requisite coursework before applying to the program.
-It is the minimum expectation that program participants will work toward the program goal.

 Mission

-The mission of the respiratory therapist education program is to prepare students to become competent, compassionate, and highly skilled healthcare professionals who specialize in cardiopulmonary care.
-These programs aim to develop proficiency across three key domains:
+The mission of the Registered Respiratory Therapist Program is to prepare students to become competent, compassionate, and highly skilled healthcare professionals who specialize in cardiopulmonary care.
+This program aims to develop proficiency across three key domains:

 • Cognitive (Knowledge): Equip students with a deep understanding of respiratory anatomy, physiology, pathology, and therapeutic interventions.